Skip to main content

 Scope

-Intensive counselling support is provided for users who register to receive call-back services to assist them to quit smoking with a frequency and approach that is consistent with the National Minimum Quitline Standards for Australian Quitline Services.
+Intensive counselling support is provided for users who register to receive call-back services to assist them to quit smoking or vaping with a frequency and approach that is consistent with the National Minimum Quitline Standards for Australian Quitline Services.

-The Quitline receives referrals from health professionals (such as doctors, hospitals, dentists, mental health specialists and pharmacists) via fax and other electronic means, acknowledges receipt of the referral from the health professional and notifies the referring health professional once the counselling program has ended (subject to consent by the user).
+Quitline receives referrals from health professionals (such as doctors, hospitals, dentists, mental health specialists and pharmacists) via fax and other electronic means, acknowledges receipt of the referral from the health professional and notifies the referring health professional once the counselling program has ended (subject to consent by the user).

 Sign up to our newsletter to receive the latest news,